How Nature Can Be Therapeutic For Mental Health

 Time and time again, research shows that nature and good mental health tend to go hand in hand.
 While adding nature into your daily routine can prove to be challenging in our modern age, there can be many ways to do so.

-Implementing nature into your self-care routine
+How nature can be therapeutic in your self-care routine

 The level of nature therapy you are exposed to daily tends to vary depending on where you live.
 Still, city folk and lovers of the indoors can reap the mental health benefits of nature therapy in several ways.
 Adding time in the natural world to your self-care routine can look different based on your lifestyle and physical abilities.